 Jon picked up his ball and bat and started for the door.
 “I think the neighbors down the street read your column.

-“That’s nice to know, John.
-I said.
-“You were making me wonder if anyone reads it at all.
+“That’s nice to know, Jon,” I said.
+“You were making me wonder if anyone reads it at all.”

 “Good.”
 I replied.

 Jon opened the door and then turned toward me.
-“I was on the bottom of their bird cage.”
+“It was on the bottom of their bird cage.”
 He said and grinned as he went out the door.

 Drop me a note in the mail and help me get to know you as a reader.
-Tell me where you live your age (you may be a little) if married or single, and if married, for how long?
+Tell me where you live, your age (you may lie a little), if you are married or single, and if married, for how long?
 If you are the wife, please tell me if your husband reads this column.
 If you would like, you might also include a few suggestions for future column topics.